Mamasapano clash: Labeling of the incident

 There is some debate regarding on what to call the incident in Mamasapano a "misencounter" or a massacre.
 The Senate labels the conflict as a massacre due to the manner the 44 SAF personnel were killed while the Commission on Human Rights (CHR) insists that the incident was a misencounter and not a massacre.
 "The Mamasapano incident was overkill.
 Labeling the tragedy as a misencounter would do injustice to the fallen 44 PNP-SAF heroes", the Senate report describes the Mamasapano incident.

 CHR, led by Loretta Rosales, insists that the incident was a "misencounter" and not a massacre since the MILF and SAF forces never intended to fight each other.
 Rosales says that the SAF troops were armed and not helpless.
 MILF chief peace negotiator Mohaquer Iqbal earlier described the incident as a "misencounter" insisting the clash was not planned by MILF and government forces.

 Senator Chiz Escudero asserts that while he respects Rosales' opinion regarding the labeling of the incident, he said that the Senate's report describing the incident as a massacre is supported by evidences, testimonies and documents.
 Senator Grace Poe echoed Escudero's reasonings.
 Some Senators also criticized the CHR's stand.
 Escudero questioned the CHR if the human rights body does not cover the human rights of military and police personnel.
-Senator Joseph Victor Ejercito calls the human rights body to also protect the rights of government security forces and not only those of activists and media people.
+Senator JV Ejercito calls the human rights body to also protect the rights of government security forces and not only those of activists and media people.
 Senator and Acting Senate Minority leader, Vicente Sotto III criticized the human rights body on what he views as meddling and suggest the CHR to make their own report on the incident.